 The whole South Asian continent was a continuum of civilization.
 This is mentioned in the Matsya Purana, where for the first time is mentioned the cultural unity of Jambudvipa and Dvipantara.

-So there was no “Indianization” per se, but more of a cultural continuum over two millenia where local cultures and religious traditions were standardized and somewhat uplifted within the fold of Hinduism.
+So there was no “Indianization” per se, but more of a cultural continuum over two millennia where local cultures and religious traditions were standardized and somewhat uplifted within the fold of Hinduism.
+Ancient Indians travelers and traders had a famous motto: ‘Wasudhaiva-Kutumbakam’ (‘the whole world is one entity, one family’).

 The Hindu kingdoms of Dvipantara were a result of centuries of socio-economic interaction having incorporated central aspects of Indian institutions, religion, statecraft, administration, culture, literature and architecture.